Worship Gathering Details During Renovation

 During these few months, our use of the downstairs kids ministry space and the worship center will be limited.
-We will provide needed details as to what this means for where our worship services will be held, service times, kids ministry needs, etc. We know it will be a disruption of our normal process, so we ask for flexibility, patience, and grace as we all navigate this together.
+We will provide needed details as to what this means for where our worship services will be held, service times, kids ministry needs, etc. We know it will be a disruption of our normal process, so we ask for flexibility, grace, and joy as we all navigate this together.

 Here are a handful of renderings and floor plans to help you imagine what the space will look like!
 Please note, these are simply renderings, so colors, design elements, and other pieces might look different as the construction process plays out.